• Skip to main content

 Which Domino Fell First?

 It’s easy to see why gun sellers don’t want to own their mistakes.
 It means they’ll take a loss.
-Guns.com, for example, will now have to sell this as a used gun if they take it back.
+Guns.com, for example, would now have to sell this as a used gun if they took it back.
 But isn’t that the price of their mistake?

-Putting it another way, an unfortunate chain of dominoes has fallen, with my innocently accepting the FFL transfer being one of them.
+Putting it another way, an unfortunate chain of dominoes had cascaded to this point, with my innocently accepting the FFL transfer being one of them.
 But which domino fell first?
 Their shipping clerk grabbing a box without verifying the SKU.
-Every sad consequence originates there.
+Every sad consequence originated there.
 Society expects better retailers to recognize that fact, own up to it, and take the hit.
-Small, disreputable gun shops don’t seem to fall into the “better retailers” category.
+Most gun shops, unfortunately, don’t seem to fall into the “better retailers” category.
 They want to believe … falsely … that an FFL transfer shields them from consumer protection laws.
 It doesn’t.

-My hope is that Guns.con does fall into the “better retailers” category.
-But so far it’s not looking good …
+My hope was that Guns.com did fall into the “better retailers” category.
+But so far it wasn’t looking good …

 Dealing with Guns.com …